emmjaykay/libdag/README.md

     python3 ../dag.py -r user_api_key

 The last file should output an h5 file somewhere in your `/data/<api_key>/<run_uuid_number>/`.
-You can examine this with
+You can examine this with deepdish like so

+    ipython3
+    import deepdish as dd
+    dd.io.load('<h5file path>')
+    {'objectD': array([ 5.,  5.,  5.,  5.,  5.,  5.,  5.])}

 ### Main Feature

 You want to create a data computation pipeline but not have to worry about infrastructure.
 The solution is to automate as much of the plumbing backend work as possible.
+This project was inspired by the likes of Facebook's fantastic [FBLearner](https://code.facebook.com/posts/1072626246134461/introducing-fblearner-flow-facebook-s-ai-backbone/) and my favorite, Spotify's [Luigi](https://github.com/spotify/luigi/).

+The niche Whiskey Cube will solve is to make experimenting computation as easy as possible.
+No longer do you need to worry about how the pipeline you have will work or not.
+So long as your code inside the node runs and is checked into a git repo somewhere, Whiskey Cube will work.

+ At worse, you will have to duplicate or fork a graph, and maybe some of the code inside of the nodes, but they will always live in their own universe.